psanse/CliSAT/README.md

 The instances employed in the tests are in their original format inside the *instances* folder.

-Windows and Linux releases of **CliSAT** are provided in the *bin* folder, together with  a comparison performance report file *CliSAT.appendix.pdf* (which serves as an appendix to the article).
+Windows and Linux releases of **CliSAT** are provided in the *bin* folder, together with a comparison performance report file *CliSAT.appendix.pdf* (also an appendix to the referred publication).